Responses to Key Themes Emerging from the November 2013 - April 2014 Public Comment Period & Next Steps

 - Response to Overarching Themes Reflected in Public Comments

-- Response to Comments on "Environmental Effectiveness" Guidelines
+- Response to Comments on Section II "Environmental Effectiveness"

-On November 27, 2013, EPA issued for public comment Draft Guidelines for Product Environmental Performance Standards and Ecolabels for Voluntary Use in Federal Procurement.
+On November 27, 2013, EPA issued for public comment Draft Guidelines for Product Environmental Performance Standards and Ecolabels for Voluntary Use in Federal Procurement (now referred to as the "Framework").
 EPA received input from more than 75 individuals and organizations.
-As stated in the Federal Register notice, EPA's goal in developing these Guidelines is to create a "transparent, fair, and consistent approach to selecting environmental performance standards and ecolabels to support the Agency's mission and federal sustainable acquisition mandates."
-The fundamental aim of the Guidelines is to establish a cross-sector framework to be used in recognizing non-governmental environmental standards (and consequently, environmentally preferable products meeting these standards) for use in federal procurement.
-The Guidelines provide a foundation for making these determinations, while providing flexibility to accommodate the variety of approaches to and types of standards and ecolabels that exist in the marketplace today.
+As stated in the Federal Register notice, EPA's goal in developing the Framework is to create a "transparent, fair, and consistent approach to selecting environmental performance standards and ecolabels to support the Agency's mission and federal sustainable acquisition mandates."
+The fundamental aim of the Framework is to establish a cross-sector approach to be used in recognizing non-governmental environmental standards (and consequently, environmentally preferable products meeting these standards) for use in federal procurement.
+The Framework provides a foundation for making these determinations, while providing flexibility to accommodate the variety of approaches to and types of standards and ecolabels that exist in the marketplace today.
 Read the Federal Register notice.

-EPA developed these Guidelines by integrating (1) accepted protocols for standards development, conformity assessment, and ecolabel program management consistent with U.S. Government policy, and (2) criteria that would support the claim of environmental preferability.The draft Guidelines include four sections:
+EPA developed the Framework by integrating (1) accepted protocols for standards development, conformity assessment, and ecolabel program management consistent with U.S. Government policy, and (2) criteria that would support the claim of environmental preferability.The Framework includes four sections:

-- Guidelines for the Process for Developing Standards refers to the procedures used to develop, maintain, and update an environmental standard.
+- Section I: Process for Developing Standards refers to the procedures used to develop, maintain, and update an environmental standard.

-- Guidelines for the Environmental Effectiveness of the Standards refers to the criteria in the environmental standard or ecolabel that support the claim of environmental preferability.
+- Section II: Environmental Effectiveness of the Standards refers to the criteria in the environmental standard or ecolabel that support the claim of environmental preferability.

-- Guidelines for Conformity Assessment refers to the procedures and practices by which products are assessed for conformity to the requirements specified by standards and ecolabeling programs.
+- Section III: Conformity Assessment refers to the procedures and practices by which products are assessed for conformity to the requirements specified by standards and ecolabeling programs.

-- Guidelines for Management of Ecolabeling Programs refers to the organizational and management practices of an ecolabeling program.
+- Section IV: Management of Ecolabeling Programs refers to the organizational and management practices of an ecolabeling program.

 U.S. Federal agencies and departments must comply with several laws relating to the use of non-government (or private sector) standards.
 Two of these laws are the National Technology Transfer and Advancement Act (NTTAA - P.L 104-113) and the Trade Act.
 The NTTAA directs federal agencies to use private sector standards in procurement and regulatory activities, unless otherwise impracticable.
 Office of Management and Budget (OMB) Circular A-119 "Federal Participation in the Development and Use of Voluntary Consensus Standards and in Conformity Assessment Activities" implements the law and defines standards and voluntary consensus standards for the federal community.
 The full text of the revised OMB A-119 published on January 22,2016 can be found online (PDF).
 (43 pp, 505 K, About PDF)